oap-project/gazelle_plugin/docs/OAP-User-Guide.md

 spark.sql.oap.fiberCache.persistent.memory.reserved.size   50g             # Reserved space per executor
 spark.sql.oap.parquet.data.cache.enable                    true            # for parquet fileformat
 spark.sql.oap.orc.data.cache.enable                        true            # for orc fileformat
+spark.sql.orc.copyBatchToSpark                             true            # for orc fileformat
 ```
 You need to change the value for spark.executor.instances, spark.sql.oap.fiberCache.persistent.memory.initial.size, and spark.sql.oap.fiberCache.persistent.memory.reserved.size according to your real environment.

 - spark.executor.instances: We suggest to configure the value to 2x number of the worker nodes considering NUMA binding is enabled.
 With each worker node runs two executors, each executor will be bound to one of the two sockets.
 And accesses the corresponding DCPMM device on that socket.
 - spark.sql.oap.fiberCache.persistent.memory.initial.size: It is configured to the available DCPMM capacity to used as data cache per exectutor.
-- spark.sql.oap.fiberCache.persistent.memory.reserved.size: When we use DCPMM as memory through memkind library, some portion of the space needs to be reserved for memory management overhead, such as memory segmenation.
-We suggest to reserve 20% - 25% of the available DCPMM capacity to avoid memory allocation failure.
-But even with an alloation failure, OAP will continue the operation to read data from original input data and will not cache the data block.
+- spark.sql.oap.fiberCache.persistent.memory.reserved.size: When we use DCPMM as memory through memkind library, some portion of the space needs to be reserved for memory management overhead, such as memory segmentation.
+We suggest reserving 20% - 25% of the available DCPMM capacity to avoid memory allocation failure.
+But even with an allocation failure, OAP will continue the operation to read data from original input data and will not cache the data block.

 ##### Verify DCPMM cache functionality